1973 NASCAR Winston West Series

 The 1973 NASCAR Winston West Series was the 20th season of the series.
 The title was won by Jack McCoy, who won 11 of the season's races.
 It was his second title in the series, his first coming in 1966.

 Schedule and results

-The 1973 season included 21 individual races, with two tracks being run twice.
+The 1973 season included 21 individual races, although Altamont Speedway and Portland Speedway hosted two races each.